barentsen/dotfiles/README.md

 ```
 make all
 ```
-*Warning:* this will overwrite any existing configuration files you may hold in your home directory without asking for permission
-(including `~/.zshrc`, `~/.zshenv`, `~/.tmux.conf`, `~/.vimrc`, `~/.vim`, etc).
+**Warning:** this will overwrite existing configuration files in your home directory without asking for permission, including e.g. `~/.zshrc`, `~/.zshenv`, `~/.tmux.conf`, `~/.vimrc`, and `~/.vim`.
+Proceed with caution.

 ## License
 These files are made available under the MIT License.
-Parts of this repository have originated from other MIT-licensed repositories; consult the README files in the subdirectories to find out more.
+Parts of this repository have originated from other liberally-licensed repositories, some of which are linked as submodules.
+See the README files in the subdirectories for details.